MannyBinning/simply-fitness/README.md

 ________________________________

 #  User Stories
-### **Project Goal:**
-The user's experience was at the front and center during the development of this project.
-One of the goals of the project was to create an application that is intuitive and satisfying to use.
-For this reason, 'Simply Fitness' was built to be usable across all screen sizes,

-Starting from user stories, some initial wireframes were sketched out, as well as the application's data structure.

 ### **User:**
 - As a user, I would like to know what the gym looks like with a location.
 - As a user, I would like to know what services the gym has to offer.